soalaksks/moe-canberrasec/_our-partners/School Accolades.md

 <table border="0" cellspacing="5" cellpadding="0">
 		<tbody>
 			<tr><td>
 				Two groups of CL students attended an award ceremony at Xinmin Secondary School to celebrate their success in this year’s Create Your Own Newspaper Competition.
-They were awarded with the top prizes for both lower and upper secondary categories. <br>
+They were awarded with the top prizes for both lower and upper secondary categories. <br><br>
 				<img src="/images/newspapercomp4.jpg"><br>
 				<img src="/images/newspapercomp5.jpg"><br>
 				</td></tr>